CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250310-hci_and_user_experience.md

 Affection is about emotional deisgn; How can we *persuade* people?

-Design of objects are perceived on three levels:
+Levels of Cognitive Processing (Perception of Design): Design of objects are perceived on three levels!

 - Visceral: First Impressions & Instincts
+  - React to visual (sensory) aspects e.g. good, bad, safe, dangerous.
 - Behavioral: Usability & Functionality
+  - Simple everyday behaviors
+  - Majority of human behaviors
 - Reflective levels: Meaning & Personal Connection
+  - Conscious consideration and reflection on past experiences

 #### Measuring affection???